 Louisiana is a state with a fun atmosphere and friendly southern charm.
 It has a usually warm climate as it is located in the heart of the south.
 If you are a resident of Louisiana and have thought or are thinking about becoming a CRNA, Louisiana has several options to offer for CRNA education.
 Louisiana State University School of Nursing located in New Orleans and Our Lady of the Lake College located in Baton Rouge both offer CRNA programs.
 In addition, Texas Wesleyan University offers distance-learning CRNA programs with locations in Alexandria and Shreveport.

 While you may be aware that there are many CRNA schools in Louisiana, you may have additional questions about being a Louisiana CRNA.
-This page will describe some of the basics about being a CRNA such as what tasks and duties they may perform as well as what types of facilities they work in.
+This page will describe some of the basics of being a CRNA such as what tasks and duties they may perform as well as what types of facilities they work in.
 It will also include specific information on the above mentioned CRNA programs including information about potential earnings of CRNAs in Louisiana.

 CRNA Jobs in Louisiana